-History of The Mai Tai
+The History of The Mai Tai.

 The Mai Tai has unfortunately become the rum dumpster of tiki drinks.
-Anything remotely tiki like is called a Mai Tai.
-The recipe here is the original recipe for the Mai Tai created in 1944 by Victor Bergeron at his Trader Vic’s bar in Oakland, California.
-The Mai Tai predates the Tiki craze of the 1950-60s and is viewed as the quintessential tiki cocktail.
+Anything remotely tiki-like is called a Mai Tai.
+Here is the original recipe for the Mai Tai created in 1944 by Victor Bergeron at his Trader Vic’s bar in Oakland, California.
+The Mai Tai predates the Tiki craze of the 1950 and 60s and is viewed as the quintessential tiki cocktail.
 The book describes how Victor Bergeron created the drink and how it got its name.
 The Mai Tai got its’ name when Victor gave the first two he made to two Tahitian friends of his.
-One of them exclaimed “Mai Tai-Roa Ae” which translates to “Out of this world-the best”.
-Thus the cocktail earned it’s name, the Mai Tai.
+One of them exclaimed, “Mai Tai-Roa Ae” which translates to “Out of this world-the best.”
+Thus the cocktail earned its name, the Mai Tai.

 The Most Important Ingredient